Servan42/GherkinSimpleParser/README.md

 ";Prerequisite_2.1|Prere"q"uisite_2.2;Action_2;Result_2.1|Resu"l"t_2.2"
 ```

-## Export as CSV for testplan in Excel with formula WRAP
+### Export as CSV for testplan in Excel with formula wrap

 **LIMITATION: GIVENs and THENs text can only be 255 character longs because excel is annoying.**